kvarak/dnd/docs/_Classes/cleric.md

 While your mark is revealed, you can use your ***action*** to gaze into the future of another person.
 Until the end of your next turn, your first skill check, attack roll, or saving throw regarding the target is made with advantage.

 ### Channel: Severed Threads
-At 2nd level, your god grants you the ability to manipulate fate directly.
+Your god grants you the ability to manipulate fate directly.
 Whenever you deal damage to a creature, you can use a ***bonus action*** and your Channel Divinity feature to attempt to cut its ties to mortality.

 The target must make a Charisma saving throw.
 If they fail, their fate is disrupted: they have disadvantage on the next three rolls they make (ability checks, attack rolls, or saving throws).

 ### Cryptic Advice
-Starting at 6th level, you can give a piece of cryptic advice to a creature you share a language with.
+You can give a piece of cryptic advice to a creature you share a language with.
 When that creature makes an attack roll, saving throw, or ability check during the day they can recall your cryptic advice to reroll the die, using the second result instead.

 Once a creature has used you Cryptic Advice, it cannot use it again until it completes a long rest.

 ### Faithful Path
-At 8th level, if you have chosen the **Path of the Crusader**, you gain the ability to cut directly into the past and future simultaneously.
+If you have chosen the **Path of the Crusader**, you gain the ability to cut directly into the past and future simultaneously.
 The extra damage you deal is psychic.

 ### More Cryptic Advice
-From 10th level, a creature can benefit from an additional Cryptic Advice after the first one has been used.
+Creature can benefit from two Cryptic Advice each day.

 ### Prophetic Glimpse
-At 18th level, your god grants you the ability to see brief yet perfectly accurate visions of the future.
+Your god grants you the ability to see brief yet perfectly accurate visions of the future.
 You can choose to activate this feature at the start of your turn.

 Record all actions you and others take and the results of rolls made during your turn.
 If you are satisfied with the results of the events that took place at the end of your turn, this feature ends, as your vision is fulfilled exactly as specified.